plashenkov/Powerline/README.md

 Add the contents of the `ash/powerline.sh` script to your `~/.profile` file.

-Customize the label and color.
+Customize the variables (e.g., label and color).
 You can use the `bash/colors.sh` script to select a color.

 ### PowerShell